Completing the Works of C. G. Jung: Moving to the Second Stage

 Any field of study is dependent upon its primary literature, and it is essential that this be made available in as a complete a form as possible, in editions that meet the highest standards of contemporary scholarship.
 Only in this way can the full measure of Jung’s contributions to be grasped and safeguarded for future generations.
 Join us in the adventure of helping to make this possible.

 You can donate on this website.
-Alternatively please feel free contact Richard Skues, president, Caterina Vezzoli, Vice-President, Audrey Punnett, Secretary and Michael Marsman, Treasurer.
+Alternatively please feel free to contact our board members: Caterina Vezzoli (Acting President), Ann Blake, Royce Froehlich, Michael Marsman (Treasurer), Audrey Punnett (Secretary), Royce Froehlich and Janet Tatum.
 For more information regarding prospective editorial projects, contact Sonu Shamdasani, General Editor.